Evolvera

 Two weeks before launch, switch focus from building to verifying.
 This phase is where MVPs either become products or become demos that nobody can actually use.

 Instrumentation: every meaningful event firing into PostHog (or Amplitude, Mixpanel — pick one).
 Signup, activation, core action completed, churn.
 If you can't answer "what % of users completed the job last week?" by day one, you're flying blind.
+This is the part founders cut under time pressure and regret first; analytics added after launch can't tell you anything about the launch.

 Onboarding for first users: a 5-minute Loom video, a Calendly link to book a 1:1 with the founder, and a Slack/Discord for early users.
-The first 20 customers should feel like beta testers with direct line to the team.
+The first 20 customers should feel like beta testers with a direct line to the team.
 That's how you find the bugs and the product gaps users won't email you about.

 Step 8: Launch, measure, and decide what's next